Surgery & Apicoectomies -Westerville, OH

 An apicoectomy is one of the most common types of endodontic surgery, and Dr. Lisa may recommend it if a tooth that has been formally treated with root canal treatment is experiencing a resurgence of infection.
 In this situation, the problem may be located around the root’s apex, and an apicoectomy can help prevent the need for extraction.

-During an apicoectomy, Dr. Lisa will expose and visualize the underlying jawbone and remove any tissues that are infected.
+During an apicoectomy, Our dentists will expose and visualize the underlying jawbone and remove any tissues that are infected.
 The end portion of the tooth root will be eliminated, and a small filling will seal it.
 As patients recover from the surgery, the bone will gradually heal around the treated area.

 What other types of endodontic surgery are there?

 Other necessary surgeries may include more the extensive repair of an injured tooth root, the removal of one or more roots, or the division of a tooth.
 A service known as “intentional replantation” is also an option in some cases, where the tooth is extracted, cared for, and then replaced in its original socket.
 Before any actual treatment begins, Our dentists will sit down with you and discuss these services in greater detail so that you understand what they entail.